On topology changes in quantum field theory and quantum gravity: How the description of topology changes does not work

 \section{How the description of topology changes does not work}

-By now, we have learned in which way singularities can be made compatible with quantum fields in principle.
-Namely, if the singularities are such that they can act as boundary points of the propagation and if this does not result in infinities in physical observables or difficulties with Cauchy problems.
+By now, we have learned some methods that show how singularities can be made compatible with quantum fields in principle.
+They can be used if the singularities are such that they can act as boundary points of the propagation, and if this does not result in infinities in physical observables or difficulties with Cauchy problems, but these are rather restrictive conditions.

 Especially in the string theory literature, numerous claims about the compatibility of string theory with topology changes have been made.
 Unfortunately, they often turn out to be hugely exaggerated.
 In this section we will analyze many such claims from the literature.
 In the next section we will then give an example that shows how one can work with conical singularities induced by a topology change and field theories in a mathematically and physically consistent way and without changing the theory.